Formerly Known as the Justice League

 Super Buddies are a team of comic book superheroes in the DC Comics universe who appear in the six-issue Formerly Known as the Justice League miniseries in 2003, and its 2005 sequel, I Can't Believe It's Not the Justice League (published in JLA Classified).
 The team is put together by former Justice League bank roller Maxwell Lord as a superhero team "accessible to the common man".
 The team is considered more or less inept and incapable of being of any help by many (including the actual Justice League).
 The team was created by writers Keith Giffen and J. M. DeMatteis, and artists Kevin Maguire and Josef Rubinstein.

-Giffen, DeMatteis, and Maguire had previously created the tongue-in-cheek Justice League International comic book in the 1990s, and revived a similar style of comedy as that series featured.
+Giffen, DeMatteis, and Maguire previously created the tongue-in-cheek Justice League International comic book in the 1990s, and revived a similar style of comedy as that series featured.